saki1994/react-todo-app/README.md

 # Frontend Mentor - To Do App solution

-This is a solution to the [Todo-App](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW) on Frontend Mentor.
+This is my solution to [Todo-App](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW) on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of Contents